 - GRE scores for the upcoming admissions cycle are optional.
 We do not require applicants to our graduate program to submit a GRE score report as part of their application.
 Applicants may choose to submit GRE test scores, and they will be reviewed as one part of the application evaluation.
 Applications with GRE scores will not be given greater consideration than those without scores.
 For applicants who wish to include their scores to supplement their application, please note that the Educational Testing Service (ETS) code for UCI is: 4859.
 Please visit the Graduate Division Website for more information.

 - Unofficial transcripts from all institutions attended after high school.
 Applicants must upload unofficial transcripts directly into the online application.

-- Submit your non-refundable application fee ($105 for U.S. Citizens & lawful U.S. Permanent Residents and $125 for all other applicants).
-Please note that the application fee can be paid by credit card only; checks will not be accepted.
+- Submit your non-refundable application fee ($135 for U.S. Citizens and lawful U.S. Permanent Residents, and $155 for all other applicants).
+The application fee can be paid by credit card only; checks will not be accepted.

 - Fee waivers are available to qualified domestic applicants only.
 Eligibility to apply for a fee waiver is determined by program participation, US veteran status, or demonstrated financial need based on information requirements specified on the application.

 - Three letters of recommendation.
 Paper letters will not be accepted.
 They must be uploaded digitally.
 These letters should speak to your academic and/or professional achievement, describe your strengths and weaknesses, and comment on your character, integrity and motivation are especially useful.
 Additional information regarding letters of recommendation can be found here.

 English Language Proficiency Requirement